samplchallenges/SAMPL7/physical_property/permeability/permeability_challenge_instructions.md

 You may use any method(s) you like to generate your predictions; e.g., molecular mechanics or quantum mechanics based methods, QSPR, empirical pKa prediction tools etc.

+## Submission of multiple predictions
+Some participants use SAMPL to help evaluate various computational methods.
+To accommodate this, multiple prediction sets from a single research group or company are allowed, even for the same type of predictions if they are made by different methods.
+If you would like to submit predictions from multiple methods, you should fill a separate submission template files for each different method.

 ## References
 [1] Bannan, Caitlin C., Kalistyn H. Burley, Michael Chiu, Michael R. Shirts, Michael K. Gilson, and David L. Mobley.
 “Blind Prediction of Cyclohexane–water Distribution Coefficients from the SAMPL5 Challenge.”
 Journal of Computer-Aided Molecular Design 30, no. 11 (November 2016): 927–44.